Netting Is it

 Fishery and EA resources stretched, laughable fines imposed by magistrates, illegal nets

-Magistrates see very few cases bought before them.
+Magistrates see very few cases brought before them.
 There obviously isnt much of a problem

 requiring the deterrence of exemplary penalties.
 The defences argument that the